JonathanD250/wireframing/README.md

 - Simple and quick sketches that focus on structure and layout rather than detail.
 - Often created using pen and paper or basic digital tools.
 - Used early in the design process to brainstorm and communicate ideas.
-- Example: Boxes representing images and lines representing text without worrying about fonts, colors, or exact sizing.
+- Example: Boxes representing images and lines representing text without worrying about fonts, colours, or exact sizing.

 ### High-Fidelity Wireframes
 - More detailed and closer to the final product.
-- Show typography, spacing, colors, and sometimes interactive elements.
+- Show typography, spacing, colours, and sometimes interactive elements.
 - Used later in the design process to refine design decisions and share with stakeholders for approval.
 - Example: A polished wireframe of a landing page with actual text, button labels, and precise spacing.